MoeFwacky/Plex-Movie-Poster-Display/README.md

-# Plex Movie Poster Display
+# Plex Now Playing Display
-Scraps the Plex sessions page to display the current playing movie or TV show poster on a screen.
+Scraps the Plex sessions page to display the current playing movie or TV show background art and movie or show data on a screen.

-Disclaimer – I am a network engineer not a programmer.
-I play around with code.
-I am publishing this to give back to the communities that has helped me learn.
-There may be better ways of scraping the Plex Posters, but this is the way I chose to do it.
-I am open to suggestions.
-Use at your own risk.

-I decided to rewrite the program in PHP and make it browser based.
-This allows me to have the Raspberry Pi boot to the desktop, automatically start a browser in kiosk mode, and open the PHP site.

-This script scraps http://IP_ADDRESS_OF_PLEX_SERVER>:32400/status/sessions for clients and displays the poster of the currently playing movie or TV show.
-If nothing is currently playing it will pull a random poster of an unwatched movie.
+This script scrapes http://IP_ADDRESS_OF_PLEX_SERVER>:32400/status/sessions for clients and displays the art and metadata information of the currently playing movie or TV show.
+If nothing is currently playing it will display a clock and background image (current code points to assets/standby.jpg, file not included).

 ## My Setup
 Plex Media Server is running on a dedicated server.
-Plex Movie Poster Display is running on separate Raspberry Pi 3 connected to a screen via HDMI.
-On boot up the Pi launches Chromium in kiosk mode and loads the Plex Movie Poster Display URL.
+Plex Now Playing Display is running on separate Raspberry Pi connected to a 3.5" pi tft screen.
+On boot up the Pi launches Chromium in kiosk mode and loads the Plex Now Playing Display URL.

 ## Prerequisites
  - A functioning Plex Server
- - Web Server – I am running NGINX
+ - Web Server â€“ I am running apache
- - PHP – I am running version  5.6.22
+ - PHP â€“ I am running version  5.6.30
  - Your X-Plex-Token. https://support.plex.tv/hc/en-us/articles/204059436-Finding-your-account-token-X-Plex-Token

 ## Features
-- Custom Text on top and bottom of posters.
-- Cache posters locally.
-- Custom Image
+- TV Shows display show title, season and episode number and episode title over show background art.
+- Movies display the movie title, year and description over the background art for the movie.
+- Custom Image.
+If current status isn't for you, you can have the display show whatever.
 - Web Frontend for configuration (ALPHA)

 ## Installation